AnyBlok/anyblok-book/en/02_project/02_cookiecutter.md

 ================================= 5 passed, 1 warnings in 2.23 seconds ==================================
 ```

-We learned how to bootstrap an AnyBlok project and run it without explaining
+We have learned how to bootstrap an AnyBlok project and run it without explaining
 what each component is, if you want to go further keep reading!